JonaLibonati/checkhtml/README.md

 ## Unclosed tags
 The tool finds where are located the unclosed tags.

-The following self-closing tags are pre filtered in order to avoid the flag of the expected unclosed tag:
+By default, The following self-closing tags are pre filtered in order to avoid the flag of the expected unclosed tag:
 * area
 * base
 * br